Your area Not set — showing everywhere

 Addressed

-Representing JMM Construction Corp, he presented the proposal for a two-story addition and deck for a single-family residence.
-He stated the project is designed to match existing architecture and enhance livability without changing the home's use.
+Representing JMM Construction Corp on behalf of the homeowner, he presented a proposal for a two-story addition and a deck at 15 ACF Way.
+He emphasized that the design matches the existing architecture and will enhance livability without changing the single-family use.
 Key concern

-Requesting approval for a dimensional setback variance to construct a deck and addition.
+Requesting approval for a dimensional setback variance to construct an addition and deck.

 Board response

-The board members asked questions regarding drainage and parking, and subsequently approved the request with several conditions, including a requirement for an additional parking space.
+The board asked questions regarding drainage and parking, eventually approving the request with four conditions, including the addition of a driveway space.

 Addressed